Overview:

 Our program offers an intravenous ketamine intervention for individuals with treatment resistant depression.
-Ketamine is an N-methyl-D-aspartate receptor antagonist, which has long been used as an anesthetic medication.
+Ketamine has long been used as an anesthetic medication.
 Recent evidence shows that subanesthetic doses of ketamine have rapid and robust antidepressant and anti-suicidal effects, which can have potentially life-saving relief for many individuals.
-Ketamine appears to work by mediating the glutamatergic system, which leads to changes in neural signaling and connectivity in relation to emotion and cognition in the brain.
-These changes in brain pathways result in improved depressive symptoms.
+Ketamine appears to work by changing the levels of glutamate, the most abundant neurotransmitter in the brain, which leads to changes in how brain cells communicate with each other and resulting in changes in emotions and thinking.

 Eligibility: